adobe-rnd/aem-boilerplate-xcom/README.md

 <https://github.com/hlxsites/aem-boilerplate-commerce/issues?q=label%3Achangelog+is%3Aclosed>

-### Placeholder Comparison

-See [Placeholder Comparison](placeholder-comparison.md) for changes in the placeholder files between release 0.4 and 0.6

-### Product Pages
+### Product Detail Pages (PDPs)
- Folder mapping is no longer configured by default as its [deprecated](https://www.aem.live/developer/folder-mapping).
-To keep it easily demoable, static product pages have been created as part ot the site template for all products listed on the homepage.
+Since Ocotober 2025, folder mapping is no longer configured by default as its [deprecated](https://www.aem.live/developer/folder-mapping).
+To keep it easy to start, static product pages have been created as part ot the site template for all products listed on the homepage.

- Instead of folder mapping use the [AEM Commerce Prerenderer](https://github.com/adobe-rnd/aem-commerce-prerender) tool to generate static product detail pages from dynamic data sources like Adobe Commerce Catalog Service.
+It is highly recommended to create physical product detail pages in Edge Delivery Services.
+Use the [AEM Commerce Prerenderer](https://github.com/adobe-rnd/aem-commerce-prerender) to implement a [byom overaly](https://www.aem.live/developer/byom#setup-byom-as-content-overlay) that creates and publishes product detail pages from the product data available in Catalog Service.